TalaoDAO/sandbox-doc/docs/source/integration.rst

 Hybrid dApp onboards a user with VCs
 ------------------------------------

+This is the most common use case because most web3 applications already have centralized management of their users.
+It is likely that the application also keeps track of users' data in its local database for later use of the data (CRM).

+In this specific case of cross device (desktop + wallet), the user will scan a QRcode twice. ....to think about another option!!!!!

-Application (Hybrid dApp) is client/server with dApp features as SPA There are 3 protocols that are used in these interactions:
+Application (Hybrid dApp) is client/server with dApp features as SPA

+There are 3 protocols that are used in these interactions:

 * Wallet -Application: it is the synchronization between a crypto wallet and a dApp.
 The wallet must confirm that it owns the private key associated with its address by signing a payload.
 We use Beacon.